Hazardous Area Zones | Zone 1 & Zone 2 | An Explanation Guide to Explosive Atmospheres

 Plugs & Sockets

 Plugs, sockets and decontactors for low voltage power supply include industrial, high current and hazardous areas decontactors with ATEX certification.
-Plugs are Ex de explosion protected and compliant with ATEX and IECEx standards suitable for Zones 1 & 2 (Gas) and Zones 21 & 22 (Dust).
+Plugs are Ex de explosion proof/protected and compliant with ATEX and IECEx standards suitable for Zones 1 & 2 (Gas) and Zones 21 & 22 (Dust).

 - Single Pole Power Connectors – 680A, IK09, IP66, Hazardous Area Classification II2 G D Ex e IIC